The Facts of Life (TV series): Attempted spin-offs

-Cancelled Revival
+Cancelled revival

 After the re-creation of an episode of the series in a 2021 Live in Front of a Studio Audience special, Mindy Cohn said Norman Lear suggested a revival because the special was so popular.
-Cohn claimed in a July 2024 interview on Jeff Lewis Live on Sirius XM that the new series was well into the planning stages when one cast member she would not name went behind the other actresses and tried to secure a separate deal for a spinoff for that actress character.
+Cohn claimed in a July 2024 interview on Jeff Lewis Live on SiriusXM that the new series was well into the planning stages when one cast member she would not name went behind the other actresses and tried to secure a separate deal for a spinoff for that actress's character.
 It created an enormous rift between the group and the deal was pulled.
 Although Cohn suggested she and the unnamed co-star talk again, she said the revival is "very dead."